llafuente/language-spec/compiler/compilation-phases.md

 2. 2.
 Preprocessor

 2. 2.
-1. For each `#Import`.
+1. Define constants (`#define`) and remove from AST

 2. 2.
+2. Expand all constants

+2. 3.
+For each `import`.

-1. 1.
-If it's a dependency, install it to desired version.
+2. 3.
+1. If it's an external dependency (library), install desired version.

-2. 2.
-1. 2.
-Start lexical Analysis at dependency entry point.
+2. 3.
+2. Start lexical Analysis at dependency entry point / file.

-2. 2.
-2. Expand up to 5 times the rest of preprocessor directives.

 <a name="semantic-analysis"></a>
 ## Semantic Analysis

 1. Type all implicit declarations and declaration to static values.

-2. Infer varible declarations.
+2. Infer Variable declarations.

 2. 1.
-Variable shall take the type of the first assignament, but the size shall be decided later.
+Variable shall take the type of the first assignment, but the size shall be decided later.

 2. 2.
-The compiler shall display a semantic error if the type for the first assignament is unkown.
+The compiler shall display a semantic error if the type for the first assignment is unknown.

-3. Generate code for all functions/types templated.
+3. Substitute all possible templates.

-The compiler shall execute again step 1 for generated code.
+We will back to this step until no templates left.

 4. Expand metaprogramming.

 The compiler shall execute step 1 for generated code but only once.

-If the compiler reach this step twice it shall raise an error.
+If the compiler reach this step twice for the same piece of code it shall raise an error.

 Metaprogramming must not generate more metaprogramming.